 Joanna Lawrence RN MBA Fellow HEA - Managing Director

-Joanna has 25 years health service experience, in which she specialised in Intensive Care, Resuscitation and Trauma.
-As a Master of Business Management since 2002, Joanna is both Clinically and Managerially well placed as Managing Director of Back to Life Ltd. She is passionate about education and works 1 day a week as a Senior Lecturer at Brighton and Sussex Medical School, where she is part of the Simulation in Practice team.
-In 2016 Jo was awarded her Fellowship and the Brighton University Award for Facilitating and Empowering learners.
-As a Resuscitation Council (UK) instructor in Adult and Paediatric Resuscitation, she is well known for her principled approach and high standards of training.
+Joanna is a newly appointed educator for the Advanced Life Support Group (ALSG) and Resuscitation Council (UK), for their Generic Instructor's Course (GIC).
+She has 25 years health service experience, in which she specialised in Intensive Care, Resuscitation and Trauma.
+As a Master of Business Management since 2002, Joanna is both clinically and managerially well placed as Managing Director of Back to Life Ltd. She is passionate about education and works part time as a Senior Lecturer at Brighton and Sussex Medical School, where she teaches Simulation in Practice faculty and leads the level 7 module in Debriefing and Feedback.
+In 2016 Joanna was awarded her Higher Education Academy Fellowship and the Brighton University Award for Facilitating and Empowering learners.
+As a Resuscitation Council (UK) instructor in Adult and Paediatric Resuscitation, she is well known for her principled approach and high standards teaching and learning.
 She is also known in the Resuscitation world for the part she played as the Project Lead and implementer of CPRO.
-Her portfolio is completed as a Senior Coach Practitioner the skills of which she uses to both coach individuals as well as debrief students and staff.
+Her portfolio is completed as a Senior Coach Practitioner graduating from Middlesex University through the I-coach academy.

 Helen Briscoe RN MSc - Development and Training Manager